ShaikhSahilAhmed/web_and_social_computing/README.md

 2. matplotlib.pyplot

 #### Executing files
-1. Input for 3 models are already considered in code according to
+1. Input for 3 models are already considered in code according to the nodes and edges given in dataset.
-2. Execute files in terminal using python command.
-Example:
-Name of file is name.py
-Go to terminal > python name.py
-Press Enter.
+2. Visit https://colab.research.google.com/ and upload the files.
+3. Execute the code.